yizhiyin86/EDGAR_ANALYTICS/README.md

                             add_new_user(users,user_id,delta_second)
                         #if the new user is in the  list
                         else:
-                            #add count at current session by 1
+                            #add count at current time_stamp by 1
                             users[user_index][-1]+=1